EZBUTD/v4/content/hero/index.md

 contactText: 'Get In Touch'
 ---

-I'm a data scientist in NYC, looking for challenging problems to tackle.
+I'm a data scientist in NYC, always looking for interesting problems to tackle.